hashicorp/terraform-website/content/source/docs/plugin/framework/providers.html.md

 ### Configure

-The provider's job in the `Configure` method is to handle and store the values the user entered in the provider's configuration block.
+The provider's job in the `Configure` method is to handle and store the values the practitioner entered in the provider's configuration block.
 This can mean creating the API client, storing the data on the type that implements the provider interface, or otherwise handling the values.
-This is the only time those values will be made available to the provider, and so if the provider will want to reference them from within a resource or data source, they need to be persisted.
+This is the only time those values will be made available to the provider, so they need to be persisted if the provider will need to reference them from within a resource or data source.
 This is why the recommendation is to use a struct to represent the provider, as it can hold multiple values in a strongly-typed way.

 #### Unknown Values

 Not all values are guaranteed to be [known](/docs/plugin/framework/types.html#unknown) when `Configure` is called.
-For example, if a user interpolates a resource's unknown value into the block, that value may show up as unknown depending on how the graph executes:
+For example, if a practitioner interpolates a resource's unknown value into the block, that value may show up as unknown depending on how the graph executes:

 ```tf